 Uplift your Spirits & Re-vamp your Love Life

-Patchouli has antiseptic properties and may reduce the chance of infection of minor cuts and scrapes.
+Patchouli essential oil has antiseptic properties and may reduce the chance of infection of minor cuts and scrapes.
 It is an excellent option to facilitate speedy healing and diminish the appearance of scars, including those left by acne.
 Because patchouli, unlike most essential oils, improves with age, it makes a great addition to first-aid kits that may sit somewhat unused for a period of time between uses.
-Also, because of its antifungal activity, patchouli is a popular choice for preventing or healing athlete’s foot.
+Also, because of its antifungal activity(and deodorizing capabilities), Patchouli is a popular choice for preventing or healing athlete’s foot.

 Reduce Inflammation – A Major Cause of Disease

-As an anti-inflammatory, patchouli has the ability to soothe and calm inflammation throughout the body.
+As an anti-inflammatory, Patchouli essential oil has the ability to soothe and calm inflammation throughout the body.
 It could be used to address inflammation associated with arthritis, irritable bowel syndrome, osteoarthritis, gout, and others.
 Other sources may benefit as well, such as short-term inflammation caused by sprains or inflammation around mild cuts, infections, or scrapes.

 Insect Bite Relief & Repellent

 Patchouli makes an excellent insect repellent and has been used for this purpose for hundreds of years, perhaps longer.
-To apply topically, just a drop or two added to your preferred carrier oil is all that’s needed, though some people prefer more, and some choose not to dilute patchouli.
-To help prevent moths or other destructive insects from destroying stored clothing or other keepsakes, a cotton ball or two soaked with several drops of patchouli can be added to the chest/container.
-Since patchouli is an oil, you may want to make sure the cotton ball does not come into direct contact with material that can be stained by oil.
+To apply topically, just a drop or two added to your preferred carrier oil is all that’s needed, though some people prefer more, and some choose not to dilute Patchouli.
+To help prevent moths or other destructive insects from destroying stored clothing or other keepsakes, a cotton ball or two soaked with several drops of Patchouli oil can be added to the chest/container.
+Since patchouli is an oil, you may want to make sure the cotton ball does not come into direct contact with material that can be stained with oil.

 Hazards: Drug Interaction; may inhibit blood clotting.

-Cautions (oral): Anticoagulant medication, major surgery, peptic ulcer, hemophilia, other bleeding disorders.
-(Tisserand & Young, 2014, p.
-382)
+Cautions (oral): Anticoagulant medication, major surgery, peptic ulcer, hemophilia, other bleeding disorders(3).

 Our Recommendations: If pregnant, nursing, taking medication, or have liver or kidney dysfunction, consult your healthcare practitioner before use.
 Avoid eyes, mucous membranes, and sensitive skin.
 Keep out of reach of children.